TezDevContainers/smartpy-dc/README.md

 # smartPyDC

-This purpose of this repo is to allow you to set up a working smartpy environment with as little fuss as possible.
+The purpose of this repo is to allow you to set up a working smartPy environment with as little fuss as possible.

 ## Create a codespace